hardenedlinux/Debian-GNU-Linux-Profiles/docs/harbian_qa/fuzz_testing/syz_debug.md

 The systemtap depend on the right running of ssh( syzkaller also).

 ## Extern the syscall
-In my cause, I only use syzkaller on Linux/X86_64, so, I modified the Makefile( use [this patch]()) for it.
-After writing you syscall to $(SYZKALLER)/sys/linux/*.txt, you can run:
+In my cause, I only use syzkaller on Linux/X86_64.After writing you syscall discription to $(SYZKALLER)/sys/linux/*.txt, you can run:
 ```
 make HOSTOS=linux HOSTARCH=amd64 TARGETOS=linux TARGETARCH=amd64 SOURCEDIR=$(YOUR_KERNEL_SOURCE_DIR) extract
 make HOSTOS=linux HOSTARCH=amd64 TARGETOS=linux TARGETARCH=amd64 SOURCEDIR=$(YOUR_KERNEL_SOURCE_DIR) generate
 make HOSTOS=linux HOSTARCH=amd64 TARGETOS=linux TARGETARCH=amd64 SOURCEDIR=$(YOUR_KERNEL_SOURCE_DIR) -jN
 ```
 That will rebuild syzkaller with you own syscall.
-Then, scp to your VM.
+Then, scp binary to your VM.

 ## Moniter remote(VM) with systemtap
 I use systemtap to verify if the code is reachable after fuzzer execute.
 You can extend other features by writing your own stap script.
 [Here is a tutorial](https://github.com/hardenedlinux/Debian-GNU-Linux-Profiles/blob/master/docs/harbian_qa/systemtap.md) of systemtap the remote/virtual machine, [this is a example]() of show how much times the fuzzer triggered a kernel handle function.